AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 array = np.loadtxt("path/to/my/data/data.txt", skiprow=1) # skip the first line
 {% endhighlight %}

-The *unpack* parameter comes in handy quit often, too.
-Setting *unpack* to ```True``` the file is loaded column-wise instead of line-wise.
+The *unpack* parameter comes in handy quite often, too.
+Setting *unpack* to ```True```, the file is loaded column-wise instead of line-wise.
 This allows to use Pythons powerful unpacking feature:

 {% highlight Python %}
 column_1, column_2, column_3 = np.loadtxt("path/to/my/data/data.txt", unpack=True) # load a file column-wise into separated variables.
 {% endhighlight %}

 *As you may noticed I recently wrote a [blogpost]({% post_url 06-04-2015-STOP-USING-loadtxt %}), explicitly telling you to stop using numpy loadtxt.
-I still believe that numpy loadtxt is a bad choice, when trying to do time-efficient computing with large sets of data; but to get you started in the fantastic world of scientific Python it's absolute appropriate to use it.*
+I still believe that numpy loadtxt is a bad choice, when trying to do time-efficient computing with large sets of data; but to get you started in the fantastic world of scientific Python it's absolutely appropriate to use it.*